Outside of Germany, ECB helps lift euro zone mood in February

 That reading was better than the 101.9-point forecast by economists in a Reuters poll, although the Commission’s business climate indicator disappointed, falling slightly by 0.05 points to 0.07, as managers of expectations of orders worsened.

-Overall, the data suggests the ECB’s decision to launch a 1.1 trillion euro program of government-bond buying - announced on Jan.
+Overall, the data suggests the ECB’s decision to launch a 1.1 trillion euro programme of government-bond buying - announced on Jan.
 22 - helped the mood in the euro zone.
-Still, that was not the case in Germany and neighboring the Netherlands, where economic sentiment declined 0.5 points in both countries.
+Still, that was not the case in Germany and neighbouring the Netherlands, where economic sentiment declined 0.5 points in both countries.

 The bloc’s 2010-2014 debt crisis destroyed business confidence, while during the aftermath, falling consumer prices have set in across the currency area.